China denounces US bill aimed at boosting competitiveness

 “It is a matter for the U.S. itself as to how to develop and enhance its competitiveness.
 But we firmly oppose the U.S. making an issue of China and treating China as an imaginary enemy," Wang said.

+China has enacted various policy blueprints intended to enhance its own competitiveness and build its prowess in advanced technologies.
+Such plans tend to be focused entirely on the economy and business, areas where the ruling Communist Party and government play a huge role.

-The 68-32 vote for the bill demonstrated how confronting China economically is an issue that unites both parties in Congress at a time of intense partisan division.
+The 68-32 Senate vote demonstrated how confronting China is a rate issue that can unite both parties in Congress at a time of intense partisan division.

+But Senators have sought to call attention to China’s growing influence without stoking anti-Asian rhetoric at a time of rising hate crimes against Asian Americans.

-Other measures in the bill spell out national security concerns and target money-laundering schemes or cyberattacks by entities on behalf of the Chinese government.
+Other parts of the bill spell out national security concerns and target money-laundering schemes or cyberattacks by entities on behalf of the Chinese government.
 There are also “buy America” provisions for infrastructure projects in the U.S.

-Senators added provisions that reflect shifting attitudes toward China’s handling of the COVID-19 outbreak.
-One would prevent federal money for the Wuhan Institute of Virology as new investigations proceed into the origins of the virus and possible connections to the lab’s research.
-Cases of the virus were first recorded in the central Chinese city of Wuhan, but China has rejected any relationship between the outbreak and the institute.
+Some provisions reflect concerns over China's handling of the pandemic.
+One would prevent providing federal money to the Wuhan Institute of Virology as investigations proceed into the origins of the virus and suspected connections to the lab’s research.
+Cases of the virus were first recorded in the central Chinese city of Wuhan, but China has rejected any links between the outbreak and the institute.

 It’s unclear whether the measure will find support in the Democratic-led House, where the Science Committee is expected to soon consider that chamber’s version.